jtruo/hairutility-iOS/README.md

 This is the iOS app I worked on from Oct.
 2016- Oct.2019.
 The goal was to help people receive better haircuts.
 It contains a lot of messy code due to rapid-development and my inexperience when I started developing the app.

 All UIViews were created using Swift (without storyboard builder).
 I did this so that I can have a better understanding of the code with the views.
+There are about ~7600 lines of code including white space.
+Half-way through development, I used a MVC pattern.

-The app sends request to a Django REST Api at https://www.hairutility.com/.
+The app sends requests to a Django REST API at https://www.hairutility.com/.